Quantum Anomaly Detection with a Spin Processor in Diamond

-The anomaly detection task discussed in this work is the identification of outlier data that deviate from the pattern of normal data in the feature space.
-The training set labeled as \textsc{normal} consists of $\mathrm{M}$ training samples $\vec{z}_{i}$ $\{i=1,2,...,\mathrm{M}\}$ and the new sample to be inspected is denoted by $\vec{z}_{\rm test}$.
-Here each sample is represented by a vector in $\mathrm{d}$-dimension feature space and all the training samples are pre-centralized, i.e., $\sum_{i=1}^{\mathrm{M}} \vec{z}_{i}=\mathrm{0}$.
-The task of the anomaly detection algorithm is to find an anomaly score for each new sample that can describe how far away it is from the pattern of normal samples.
-After this, one can set a threshold $\epsilon$ and then classify a sample as \textsc{anomaly} while the anomaly score of it is greater than $\epsilon$.
+The task of the anomaly detection algorithm is to assign each new sample an anomaly score that can describe how far away it is from the pattern of normal samples.
+After this, one can set a threshold and classify a sample as \textsc{anomaly} if its anomaly score exceeds the threshold.
+Here the training set labeled as \textsc{normal} consists of $\mathrm{M}$ training samples $\vec{z}_{i}$ $\{i=1,2,...,\mathrm{M}\}$ and the new sample to be inspected is denoted by $\vec{z}_{\rm test}$.
+Each sample is represented by a vector in $\mathrm{d}$-dimension feature space and all the training samples are pre-centralized, i.e., $\sum_{i=1}^{\mathrm{M}} \vec{z}_{i}=\mathrm{0}$.